Comparing Crowdfunding Websites: 5 Platforms Rated and Reviewed

 Charging a platform fee is how crowdfunding websites make money.
 With that money, the crowdfunding website can create better features, improve the support team, and so much more.

-Platform fees usually range from 4-5%, and when comparing crowdfunding websites, Fundly has the lowest fee of 4.9%.
+Platform fees usually range from 4-5%.
+When comparing crowdfunding websites, Bonfire charges the lowest out of all of the ones listed.
+There aren’t any platform fees.
+The only fee they ever collect is an 8% processing fee per additional donation (reduced to an incredible 3.5% for verified nonprofits).
+Fundly has the next lowest platform fee of 4.9%.
 GoFundMe, Kickstarter, and Indiegogo all charge a 5% platform fee.

 In addition to the platform fee, campaign creators will have to pay a payment processing fee which goes to the payment processor.